BareMetal: One task per core

 Multitasking on BareMetal is unusual for modern operating systems.
 BareMetal uses an internal work queue that all CPU cores poll.
 A task added to the work queue will be processed by any available CPU core in the system and will execute until completion, which results in no context switch overhead.

 Programming

 API

 An API is documented but, in line with its philosophy, the OS does not enforce entry points for system calls (e.g.: no call gates or other safety mechanisms).

 C

 BareMetal OS has a build script to pull the latest code, make the needed changes, and then compile C code using the Newlib C standard library.

 C++

 A mostly-complete C++11 Standard Library was designed and developed for working in ring 0.
 The main goal of such library is providing, on a library level, an alternative to hardware memory protection used in classical OSes, with help of carefully designed classes.

+K

+k for BareMetal: a port of k edu from shakti by Jack Andrews.
+At this stage, it is just a proof of concept and doesn't integrate the BareMetal file system.